 All reasonable requests for special accommodations will be made with ample notice.

 The short trail is flat.
 It is very important to stay on the boardwalk (the bog is a floating mat and can be damaged easily).

 The short trail is flat but somewhat difficult due to its extreme wetness.
 It is very important to stay on the boardwalk (it is a floating mat and can break easily), which allows truly close-up views of an unusual community of vegetation.

 Groups larger than 10 people are asked to coordinate their visit with our Western Massachusetts Program at (413) 229-0232 ext 232.
 Dogs are not permitted at this preserve due to the fragile habitat conditions and narrow boardwalk.
 If you have any questions while planning your outing, please contact Angela Sirois.

 - Take Route 2W to Route 8AS (Hawley).

 - Take the left at the forced stop past the railroad tracks.

-- Take the first right onto East Hawely Rd.
+- Take the first right onto East Hawley Rd.

-- Continue approximately four miles to a small rock monument in a clearing.
+- Continue approximately four miles to a small rock monument and kiosk in a clearing.